KvanTTT/Articles/Modern-Presentations-Format/English.md

   <tr>
     <td widht=120><img src="En.svg" ></td>
     <td>In a good presentation there is little text, and it is simple.
-        Your talk in Russian with slides in English will be clear to both Russian- and English-speaking audiences.
+        Your talk in Russian (or any other not English language) with slides in English will be clear to the most part of audience who know elementary English.
 It is easy to translate audio, but quite hard to change video.
     </td>
   </tr>
 </table>